gbinal/Agency-Listing-Prototype/README.md

 Agency-Listing-Prototype
 ========================

+### Mashup

-Attempting to consume the Federal Agency Directory API
+Note the attempt to consume the Federal Agency Directory API in the gh-pages branch.